 What Does It Mean to Be Number One?

 This week, we’re getting a bit philosophical, while hopefully providing some tips at the same time.
-Earlier this month, we put out a call for stories, and wow, you delivered big time!
+A little while ago, we put out a call for stories, and wow, you delivered big time!
 Thank you to everyone who shared your story!
 We noticed a common thread through many of your experiences and it’s a recurring theme in our conversations with others: what it means to be number one.